-The electricity generated by the MarineKinetix MK4+ is converted from 3phase AC to 12 volt DC power by the Microprocessor Controller.
+The electricity generated by the MarineKinetix MK4+ is rectified from 3phase AC to 12 volt DC power by the Microprocessor Controller.
 Depending on wind-speed, this DC power can be used to operate 12 volt appliances directly, charge 12V batteries, or operate AC appliances with the use of an AC Inverter (not supplied).
 A 24 volt model is also available.

-Ideal applications include sailing vessels, campers or RVs, summer homes and cabins, industrial or agricultural applications; basically anywhere power is required off-the-grid.
+Ideal applications include sailing vessels, campers, RVs, summer homes and cabins, industrial or agricultural applications; basically anywhere power is required off-the-grid.

 The MarineKinetix MK4+ can also operate in combination with solar arrays, or water generators.
 Such "Hybrid" systems take advantage of available renewable energy whenever it is available, thus minimizing your required battery capacity.
+Wind and solar controllers are perfectly compatible.